 His photographs have been exhibited across Canada and in Chile, the United States, Cuba, Germany, France, Italy, the Czech Republic, and Mexico.
 His work is featured in many private and public collections including the Bibliothèque Nationale, Paris, the National Gallery of Canada, Ottawa, the Museum of Modern Art, New York, the Museum of Fine Arts, Houston, the Portland Art Museum, and the Museum of Photographic Arts, San Diego.

-Goldchain is currently a Professor in the Bachelor of Photography program at Sheridan Institute of Technology and Advanced Learning in Oakville, Ontario, Canada.
+Goldchain is a retired Professor who taught in the Bachelor of Photography program at Sheridan Institute of Technology and Advanced Learning in Oakville, Ontario, Canada.